kostyaVyrodov/education/networks/README.md

 7. Application
 6. Presentation
 5. Session
-4. Transport
+4. Transport (sgements)
-3. Network
+3. Network (packets)
-2. Datalink
+2. Datalink (frames)
-1. Physical
+1. Physical (bits)

+TCP layers:
+4. Application
+3. Transport
+2. Network
+1. Network access

 Benefits of layering: a higher level developer doesn't need to know about details of what happening in the lower level